mesosphere/dcos-commons/docs/pages/plans.md

    └─ world-1:[server, sidecar] (PENDING)
 ```

 Once the service has found a Mesos offer which matches the Step's `PodInstanceRequirement`, the service would tell Mesos to reserve the required resources and to launch the `hello-0-server` task.
-The service would then notify the `hello-0` Step that the launch had occured.
+The service would then notify the `hello-0` Step that the launch had occurred.
 The Step will set its internal state to `STARTING` to reflect that it's waiting for the task to actually launch:
 ```
 deploy (serial strategy) (STARTING)
 ├─ hello (serial strategy) (STARTING)